 Later, while living in NYC, I had to ratchet it up again when I started playing with much better jazz musicians on society gigs.
 I took some lessons with jazz pianist Joanne Brackeen and played avant-garde opera music with singer/composer Meredith Monk that opened my ear to new sounds.
 However, my most intensive artistic growth was when I accompanied my wife on a work-related residency in Belgium.
 With no friends and terrible French-speaking skills, I had nothing to do all day but practice before playing cafes at night.
 That’s the year when I finally got my chops to match my musical imagination so I could actually play what I heard in my head.

-Since then, I’ve continued to develop my voice playing in all manner of venues from being ignored as a background musician at event to signing autographs after featured performances in concert halls.
+Since then, I’ve continued to develop my voice playing in all manner of venues from being ignored as a background musician at events, to signing autographs after featured performances in concert halls.
 As an educator, I also enjoy passing along the valuable lessons I’ve learned along the way so that others can learn to improvise and play more freely.

 I’m still learning.
 Some keys are still harder for me to jam in than others.
 I’m not sure one ever really masters music.
 There’s always another mountain to climb (I’m currently learning to play fiddle and mandolin) but the journey is continually interesting and I’m fortunate to play, write, teach, and think about music everyday.